 Purchases of virtual credits within a transaction period on the SIM platform, generally a monthly convention, are earned over time, and are typically billed monthly upon the close of the respective period as the credit has no monetary value, cannot be redeemed, exchanged, transferred or withdrawn, represents solely a device for tracking game play during the month, does not obligate the Company to provide future services and the arrangements with the customer and player end user have no substantive termination penalty.
-In certain service agreements with its SIM customer's portion.
-The Company from third-party payment processors for the purchases of in-game virtual credits made by end-users include the SIM customer's portion.
+In certain service agreements with its SIM customers, the fees collected by the Company from third-party payment processors for the purchases of in-game virtual credits made by end-users include the SIM customer's portion.
 The Company records the SIM customer's portion as a liability as cash is collected and remits payment to the SIM customer for their share of the SIM revenues monthly.
-At September 30, 2023 and December 31, 2022, the Company has recorded a liability due to its customers for their share of the fees of \$1,427 and \$1,628, respectively, within other current liabilities in the condensed consolidated balance sheets.
+At March 31, 2024 and December 31, 2023, the Company has recorded a liability due to its customers for their share of the fees of \$1,994 and \$1,994, respectively, within other current liabilities in the condensed consolidated balance sheets.

-The Company uses third-party content providers in its performance of providing game content on its platform to its customers.
-A customer has access to the Company's propriety and licensed game content.
-Additionally, the customer can direct the Company to procure third-party game content on its behalf.
+The Company uses third-party content providers in supplying game content in its performance of providing game content on its platform to its customers.
+A customer has access to the Company's propriety and licensed game content and additionally, the customer can direct the Company to procure third-party game content on its behalf.
 The Company has determined it acts as the principal for providing the game content when the Company controls the game content, and therefore presents the revenue on a gross basis in the condensed consolidated statements of operations.
 When the customer directs the Company to procure third-party game content, the Company determined it is deemed an agent for providing such game content, and therefore, records the revenue, net of the costs of content license fees, in the condensed consolidated statements of operations.

 The Company also provides ongoing development services involving updates to the RMiG platforms for enhanced functionality or customization.
 Ongoing development services are typically billed monthly, at a daily rate, for services performed.
 Revenue from RMiG platform development services that are identified as distinct performance obligations and enhance or create an asset the customer controls as the Company performs the services are recognized over time as services are performed.
 This revenue is measured using an input method based on effort expended, which uses direct labor hours incurred.
-These services have primarily related to post-launch development of third-party application integration software in the customer benefits from the integrated SaaS offering are deferred over the license service term.
+These services have primarily related to post-launch development of third-party application integration software in the customer's environment.
+Separately, the revenue generated from customers for development services that are distinct performance obligations and the customer benefits from the integrated SaaS offering are deferred over the license service term.
 These services have primarily related to enhancements to the Company's platforms that do not enhance or create an asset the customer controls.
 In customer contracts that require a portion of the consideration to be received in advance or at the commencement of the contract, such amounts are recorded as a contract liability.